Educational Programs at the Center for Architecture

 The Computer Lab at the Center for Architecture is open for a variety of training sessions.
 Courses in Revit and ArchiCAD are available throught the AIA and in Sketchup from the Center for Architecture.
 Please refer to the AIANY online calendar or the CFAF Public Programs page for dates and times.

 The AIA New York Chapter offers programs to help members and non-members prepare for the LEED v3 exams.
 These courses are presentied in partnership with SkyEd.
 Click tab above for details.

-The Center for Architecture Foundation coordinates education programs for families and K-12 students.
+The Center for Architecture coordinates education programs for families and K-12 students.

 Learning by Design: NY and Programs@theCenter foster students' skills in observation, critical thinking, visual literacy, problem solving and creativity through architecture and design education.

-The CFA Foundation also administers several scholarships.
+The Center for Architecture also administers several scholarships.
 These include the Eleanor Allwork Scholarship, the Douglas Haskell Award for Student Journalism, the Center for Architecture Design Scholarship, the Stewardson Keefe LeBrun Travel Grant, and the Arnold W. Brunner Grant.